Divorce Discovery: What to Expect and How to Deal With It

 Discovery is a legal process managed by lawyers.
 Your spouse can't opt out of these steps or refuse to participate in them.
 Your spouse's lawyer will handle all the details.

-How long does discovery last and cost?
+How long does discovery last and what does it cost?

 Lawyers need plenty of time to prepare cases, and discovery can drag on even in simple cases.
 Many states give people weeks to respond to requests, and scheduling demands can make getting statements and depositions tough.
 Expect to spend several weeks or months in discovery.